Jaseci-Labs/jaclang/examples/city_traffic/README.md

 ```shell
 jac dot_view app.jac
 ```
 This will open up a Streamlit app in your browser, displaying the graph as following figure.

+To view the graph in .dot format, you can also use the `jac dot app.jac` command to generate a `.dot` file.
+Use the Graphviz extension in VS Code to visualize the graph.

 ![Streamlit Graph](img/streamlit_graph.png)